When to Make an Underinsured or Uninsured Driver Insurance Claim

 Finally, keep in mind that most uninsured/underinsured motorist coverage applies only to car accident injuries; they usually can't be used to get your damaged vehicle repaired or replaced.
 To get this kind of coverage, you'll often need to purchase dedicated "uninsured motorist property damage" insurance or some similarly-named option.

-If you make an uninsured/underinsured motorist claim, you can expect your insurance company will investigate your medical treatment, the nature of your injuries, etc. In some states, these investigations can turn an uninsured/underinsured motorist claim into a bad faith claim against your insurance company.
+If you make an uninsured/underinsured motorist claim, you can expect your insurance company will investigate your medical treatment, the nature of your injuries, and related details.

 Every insurance company has a duty to handle claims in good faith.
-If your insurance company takes an overly adversarial approach to your uninsured/underinsured motorist claim, it may have violated its duty to handle your claim in good faith.
+If your insurance company takes an overly adversarial approach to your uninsured/underinsured motorist claim, or drastically undervalues your claim and won't negotiate fairly, it may have violated its duty to handle your claim in good faith.
+In some situations, an insurer's mishandling of an uninsured/underinsured motorist claim can result in a bad faith claim against the insurance company.

 Can I Sue the Uninsured/Underinsured Driver for Damages?